 You should keep these rate factors in mind if you want to lower your costs.
 Age and gender aren’t in your control.
 But you can control many other factors.
 Living in an area with fewer accidents and crime can potentially lower your rates.
 Keeping a good credit score and driving record will also help.

-If you’re still unhappy with how much you pay for coverage, it’s always a good idea to compare quotes from major companies.
+If you’re still unhappy with how much you pay for coverage, it’s always a good idea to compare quotes from major insurers.
 That’s your best bet for finding great coverage for the fairest price.

 Frequently Asked Questions

-Q: How do you get insurance if you can’t afford it?
+How do you get insurance if you can’t afford it?

-A: There are a few ways to make your insurance cheaper or even get it for free.
+There are a few ways to make your insurance cheaper or even get it for free.
 New Jersey, Hawaii, and California offer low-income programs to make sure everyone gets the coverage they need.
 Otherwise, we recommend trying to lower your rates as much as possible.
 This includes seeking discounts and maintaining a good driving record.

-Q: How do I know if I qualify for low-income auto insurance?
+How do I know if I qualify for low-income auto insurance?

-A: New Jersey, California, and Hawaii all offer low-income government insurance.
+New Jersey, California, and Hawaii all offer low-income government insurance.
 Each state has its own rules to qualify.
 In Hawaii and California, you must be below their income and asset-worth threshold.
 You should consult with Hawaii or California’s state laws to see what their threshold is.
 In New Jersey, you’ll need to have signed up for Medicaid to qualify.

-Q: How much insurance will my state give me if I’m low-income?
+How much insurance will my state give me if I’m low-income?

-A: Hawaii, California, and New Jersey are the only states that offer government-assisted insurance programs.
+Hawaii, California, and New Jersey are the only states that offer government-assisted insurance programs.
 They will typically give you the bare minimum amount of insurance that they require.
 This includes the minimum limits that they require.
 It also includes each type of coverage that’s mandatory.

 Each state requires different types of insurance and varying amounts.
 Anything extra, such as full coverage, is up to you to add if you can afford to do so.